Generalized splines on graphs with two labels and polynomial splines on cycles: Introduction

 \begingroup \thetheorem{\ref{cor:polysplines}} \begin{corollary} Suppose $C_n$ is a cycle with $n$ vertices and that each edge is labeled by a principal ideal generated by a polynomial of the form $(x+ay)^2$.
-Then the module of splines has a basis of the following form: \begin{itemize} \item If there is only one distinct edge-label: one homogeneous generator of degree zero and $n-1$ of degree two. \item If there are two distinct edge-labels: one homogeneous generator of degree zero, $n-2$ of degree two, and one of degree four. \item If there are at least three distinct edge-labels: one homogeneous generator of degree zero, $n-3$ of degree two, and two of degree three. \end{itemize} \end{corollary} \endgroup We then provide applications related to the {\em lower bound conjecture} in the classical theory of bivariate splines.
-The lower bound conjecture arises from an explicit polynomial in $r,d$ that is related to the dimension of the space of splines $S^r_d(\Delta)$ for a large family of triangulations of a given region $\Delta$ of the plane (see Section~\ref{section: classical spline summary} for a precise definition of $S^r_d(\Delta)$).
+Then the module of generalized splines has a basis of the following form: \begin{itemize} \item If there is only one distinct edge-label: one homogeneous generator of degree zero and $n-1$ of degree two. \item If there are two distinct edge-labels: one homogeneous generator of degree zero, $n-2$ of degree two, and one of degree four. \item If there are at least three distinct edge-labels: one homogeneous generator of degree zero, $n-3$ of degree two, and two of degree three. \end{itemize} \end{corollary} \endgroup Section~\ref{sec:apps} focuses on applications related to the {\em lower bound conjecture} in the classical theory of bivariate splines.
+The lower bound conjecture arises from an explicit polynomial in $r,d$ constructed from a triangulation of a given region $\Delta$ of the plane.
 Strang conjectured that this polynomial computes the dimension of $S^r_d(\Delta)$ for specific families of $r$, $d$, and $\Delta$ \cite{Str74}.
-Schumaker showed that the polynomial provides a lower bound for all $r,d,\Delta$ \cite{Sch79}.
+Schumaker showed that in fact the polynomial is a lower bound for all $r,d,\Delta$ \cite{Sch79}.
 Considerable work has happened on this problem since: Alfeld and Schumaker showed that the polynomial gives the dimension when $d \geq 4r+1$ \cite{AlfSch87}, which Hong later tightened to $d \geq 3r+2$ \cite{Hon91}; at the same time, Billera proved Strang's conjecture for $r=1$ and $d=3$ as long as the triangulation $\Delta$ is generic \cite{Bil88}.

-When $r=1$ and $d=3$, the lower bound formula consists of terms contributed by boundary and interior vertices of the triangulation, a correction term for certain interior vertices called ``singular vertices," and a constant term from polynomials defined on the entire triangulation (not piecewise).
-Most mathematicians believe the formula actually computes the dimension of $S^1_3(\Delta)$; there are no known counterexamples to this claim despite significant and ongoing efforts \cite{SchSti02,StiYua19,SSY}.
+Our last two results provide a theoretical foundation contextualizing the lower bound formula when $r=1$ and $d=3$.
+In this case, most mathematicians believe the formula actually computes the dimension of $S^1_3(\Delta)$; there are no known counterexamples to this claim despite significant and ongoing efforts \cite{SchSti02,StiYua19,SSY}.
 (See \cite[Chapter 9]{LaiSch07} for more history and context.)